The Bankrate promise

 Mutual funds are sold similarly to the way they’re bought.
 Using an online broker or the fund’s manager, you’ll place a sell order and will receive the next available NAV as your price.
 Since mutual funds don’t trade throughout the day like stocks or ETFs, you won’t know the price you’re selling at until the trade goes through.

-Mutual funds sometimes have fees for selling the fund in a short period of time and are therefore not ideal for short-term trading.
+Mutual funds sometimes have fees for selling the fund in a short period of time, known as early redemption fees, and are therefore not ideal for short-term trading.
 They’re best used as vehicles for long-term investment and are commonly held in retirement accounts or invested towards another long-term goal.
 You don’t need to monitor the fund’s performance daily or even weekly when you’re invested for the long run.
 Checking in quarterly or a couple of times each year should be enough to make sure the fund is still aligned with your objectives.

 Why should you invest in a mutual fund?